Competitions and programs (75)

-The ABR Indigenous Fellowship will be awarded by Australian Book Review on the advice of a panel including Noongar author Kim Scott; Director of the Monash Indigenous Studies Centre, Professor Lynette Russell; and ABR Editor, Peter Rose.
-Shortlisted applicants will attend an interview in person or via Skype.
+The Fellowship will be awarded by Australian Book Review on the advice of a committee including the Editor of ABR.
 No correspondence will be entered into once the decision has been announced.
-ABR reserves the right not to award the Fellowship.
+ABR reserves the right not to award a Fellowship during a particular round.

 Are the ABR Fellows expected to complete their projects at the ABR office in Melbourne?

 No. Most of the editorial contact is via email or the telephone.
 Some meetings may be desirable during the course of the Fellowship.
 These are important collaborative partnerships between the magazine and the Fellows.

 What kind of editorial support do Fellows enjoy?